JAPANESE CHINESE

 “Make Sea Happy!”
 Cleanup Activities at NSA (Nippon Surfing Association) Competitions

-As part of our efforts to expand the “Make Sea Happy!” cleanup initiative beyond our company, we have been conducting the “Make Sea Happy!” cleanup activities at the surfing championships organized by the Japan Surfing Federation (NSA) since fiscal year 2022.
-In FY2023, cleanup activities were carried out at the coasts where the Junior Open Surfing Championships and the All Japan Surfing Championships were held.
-Approximately 250 people, mainly athletes and related parties, participated in the cleanup activities.
+As part of efforts to expand the “Make Sea Happy!” cleanup activities outside the company, the “Make Sea Happy!” cleanup activities have been held at surfing championships hosted by the Nippon Surfing Association (NSA) since fiscal 2022.
+In fiscal 2024, cleanup activities were carried out for two days at the coasts where the All-Japan Classified Surfing Championships and the All-Japan Surfing Championships were held.
+A total of 285 people, mainly athletes and related parties, participated in the activities.

 Biodegradable Bag